Why does water extinguish fire?

 Heat transfer (heat transport)

 Heat transfer is the transport of thermal energy from a warmer object to a cooler object.
-A distinction is made between thermal convection, thermal conduction and thermal radiation.
-You can read...
+A distinction is made between convection, conduction and...

 Why does metal feel colder than wood (human thermal response)?